 - Allergens that come into contact with your eyes can cause red, itchy, watery, swollen eyes.

-- Allergens you have ingested may cause abdominal pain, diarrhea, cramping, nausea, vomiting, or anaphylaxis.
+- Allergens you ingest may cause abdominal pain, diarrhea, cramping, nausea, vomiting, or anaphylaxis.

 - Allergens that come into contact with your skin may cause a rash, itching, hives, or blisters.

-The first step in treating allergies is to know what allergens trigger your symptoms, and to try to avoid them.
-Your NYC allergy doctor can help you determine what your triggers are by performing allergy testing, and he or she will work with you to find ways to minimize your exposure to the allergens that affect you.
+The first step in treating allergies is to know what allergens trigger your symptoms and to try to avoid them.
+Your NYC allergist can help you determine what your triggers are by performing allergy testing, and he or she will work with you to find ways to minimize your exposure to the allergens that affect you.

-Your allergy doctor in NY could also recommend prescription or over-the-counter medications, depending on your general health, what symptoms you experience, and how bad they are.
+Your allergy doctor in NY could also recommend prescription or over-the-counter medications.
 Allergy shots (also known as immunotherapy) may be recommended if it is difficult to avoid your triggers, or if your allergy symptoms are difficult to control.
 Allergy shots work by desensitizing your body to your allergic triggers so that when you are exposed to an allergen in daily life, your body is less likely to overreact.
 Allergy shots are a commitment – you will have to follow a regular injection schedule and visit with the allergist often.
 Shots also do not work for all individuals.
-Your New York doctor will discuss the benefits and risks with you so that you can make an informed decision about immuotherapy.
+Your New York doctor will discuss the benefits and risks with you so that you can make an informed decision about immunotherapy.

 Anaphylactic reactions (severe, life-threatening reactions) should be treated immediately with epinephrine.
 You should also seek emergency care.
 Summary If you need help with your allergies, the associates and specialists at NY Allergy & Sinus Centers can help.
 NYASC has access to the latest testing and treatment, and we offer convenient allergy & asthma clinics throughout NYC: Murray Hill, Midtown, Upper West Side, Chelsea, and Queens.
 We can also find relief for your nasal and sinus problems, asthma, ear, nose, and throat (ENT) symptoms, skin conditions, and respiratory allergies.
-We have adult and pediatric patients from around the NYC metropolitan area: Manhattan, the Bronx, Queens, and Staten Island, and Brooklyn.
+We see both adult and pediatric patients.
 To make an appointment, call NYASC at 212-686-4448.